ksator/junos-automation-with-stackstorm/README.md

 ```

 ### Execute actions from a pack using StackStorm CLI

-To Execute actions from a pack using StackStorm CLI, run this command:
+To het help with an action, run this command:

 ```
 $ sudo st2 run core.local -h